-Nelkin describes these as cases in which it is "rational to be irrational," but the status of the practical postulate that one is free is fundamentally different from the "practical" beliefs of Pascal or James.
+different from the "practical" beliefs of Pascal or James.
 The beliefs of Pascal and James are adopted as parts of ordinary practical judgments.
 Pascal reasons that he should believe that God exists, in order to attain ends that he thinks are good.
 Likewise James reasons that he should believe in his abilities to jump the ravine in order to increase his chances of success.
 Both of these are reasons for actions.
 In each case, one decides to hold a belief because holding that belief is good for one in some sense.
 But the belief that one is free is not in itself good for one, and it is not adopted because it is advantageous.
 Rather, it is a belief that is necessary in order to make sense of the fact that one can be practically rational at all.
-It is the conceptual presupposition of adopting a standpoint that one must - as a rational agent - adopt.
+It is the conceptual presupposition of a standpoint that one must-as a rational agent-adopt.
+10

-And now, if we return to Nelkin's question - "what is to prevent my taking th[e] theoretical belief [that one is unfree] into account in my deliberation just as I take into account other of my theoretical beliefs?"
-(Nelkin: 571) - the answer is clear.
-In deliberation, one takes the content of certain first order theoretical beliefs into account as (partial) reasons for action.
-In doing so, one assumes that there is some causal regularity in the world, but - in contrast to one's standpoint in theorizing about the world one need not assume that this causal regularity is universal.
+And now we can return to Nelkin's question: "what is to prevent my taking th[e] theoretical belief [that I am unfree] into account in my deliberation just as I take into account other of my theoretical beliefs?"
+(Nelkin 2000, p.
+571).
+In deliberation, one takes the content of certain first-order theoretical beliefs into account as (partial) reasons for action.
+In doing so, one assumes that there is some causal regularity in the world, but-in contrast to one's standpoint in theorizing about the world-one need not assume that this causal regularity is universal.
 And the second-order belief in universal and sufficient causation is not a belief for which one has any justification; it merely articulates the presupposition of another standpoint on the world.
-So there is no reason why one would need - or even be entitled - to take it into account from a practical standpoint.
-Given that if one attempts to take its content as a practical belief (either first- or second-order), one finds that it conflicts with the practical standpoint itself; there is every reason not to take it into account.
-The difference between the belief that "the sound of a fire alarm causes panic" and "I am unfree" is that the first is a first order (theoretical and potentially practical) judgment and the second is a second order (theoretical) judgment.
-And this difference justifies taking the first, but not the second, into account in deliberation.
+So there is no reason why one would need-or even be entitled-to take it into account from a practical standpoint.11 Given that if one attempts to take its con-